journalprivacyconfidentiality/jpc-docs/sop/02_SOP_latex_galley.md

 ## Upload to copyediting
-- upload the copyedited file from the previous step to JPC website
+- upload the copyedited file from the previous step to JPC website under the "Copyedited" section at the bottom.
 - Contact author through the JPC system ("add discussion") and attach the copyedited file (with linenumbers) for review:
 ```
 we've done the final version of the manuscript.
 There were some minor edits.